croquet/croquet/server/croquet-in-a-box/README.md

 All-in-one package of reflector, file server, and web server.

-Implemented via Docker to be easily installed on various machines.
+Implemented via Docker Compose to be easily installed on various machines.

 ## Prerequisites